Jack Penn: Author and sculptor

 It has been said that Penn was as well known for his sculpture and his writings as for his plastic surgery.

 Penn's sculptures are to be seen in various places in South Africa and elsewhere.
 A bust of General Jan Christiaan Smuts was commissioned for the Jan Smuts Airport (now O. R. Tambo Airport), and a statue of Henrietta Stockdale, the nursing pioneer, is in the grounds of St Cyprian's Cathedral in Kimberley.
 His bust of Albert Schweitzer was presented to Strasbourg, while those of David Ben-Gurion and General Moshe Dayan are in Israel.
 He produced a bust of Joseph Lister, in England.
 He also made sketches and paintings.
+His sculpture of nurse Cecilia Makiwane was unveiled at Victoria Hospital Lovedale in 1976.

 Jack Penn wrote a number of books, mainly of a philosophical nature, which include his Letters to my Son (1975) – letters that were addressed to his son John who, like himself, became a plastic and reconstructive surgeon and served as president of the American Society for Aesthetic Plastic Surgery; The Right to Look Human: an autobiography (1974); Reflections on Life (1980); and To think is to live (nd).

 Penn died on 27 November 1996, aged 87 years.